teohyc/TENSORFLOW_PY/README.md

-Installed with tensorflow and matplotlib
+Installed with tensorflow, seaborn and matplotlib

 pip install tensorflow